pantheon-systems/documentation/source/content/guides/migrate/manual-d8-composer-to-d8/05-contrib-custom.md

 ---
-title: Migrate a Drupal 8 Site That Is Not Managed With Composer From Another Platform
+title: Migrate a Drupal 8 Site That Is Managed With Composer From Another Platform
 subtitle: Add Contrib and Custom Code
 description:
 cms: "Drupal 8"